The Hendra Pony Club Inc, is not an Agistment business, stable or horse boarding facility.

 Please read the Agistment regulations as all members need to abide by them to stay agisting on the HPC grounds.

 Horses are very high maintenance and are quite expensive especially if the horse requires a vet.
 Hendra Virus shots are $125 annually, farriers can cost between $70-$120 for shoeing every 6 weeks or $40-$50 for a trim, strangles/tetanus vaccinations are $40, annual horse dentistry costs between $60-$120.
 Feed can cost approx. $50-$100 a week depending on the horses needs.
 Saddlery, tack, rugs, saddle cloths, uniform, safety equipment, helmets & boots etc, can cost a small fortune.
-A horse needs to be looked after and feed by the owner 365 days of the year, rain, hail, heat & drought.
+A horse needs to be looked after and feed by the owner 365 days of the year, rain, hail, heat & drought and agisted horses at HPC need to be ridden or exercised by the agisting member at least once a week.
 Each family needs to put in 20 hours of grounds or equipment maintenance per agisted horse per year.
 The agisting family must be active in events held at the club, fundraising, social events for the kids etc. Having a horse takes up a lot of time which in this day and age a lot of people can not commit too.

 These are just some facts about owning a horse and it is not to put people off but to let them know to really think about it before going further.
 We advise people who have young kids thinking about having a horse to take them to a riding school like Wattle Creek, City Slickers, Cherbon Waters, Bit n Spur, or Royals Equestrian Centre, to see if it is really what you and your child can commit too.